Distinct Monocyte State Linked to Fatigue and Pulmonary Impairment in Long COVID

 1

-Distinct immune cell state linked to long COVID was identified as LC-Mo.
+A distinct immune cell state linked to long COVID was identified, explaining persistent fatigue and respiratory impairment.

 -